 Students are housed in modern dormitories on the campus of the Hochschule.
 Each floor has a shared kitchen which provides the opportunity to make friends with German and international students from around the world at Reutlingen University.
 Classes are held within easy walking distance of the dormitories.

 Courses taken at this Study Center are considered to be VU courses.
 Coursework is intentionally designed to fulfill general education requirements or to be used as an elective.
 The Cultural Diversity requirement and Christ College seminar credit would automatically be fulfilled by participating in this program.
-Once accepted into the program by Valpo study abroad, students will enroll in a 0-credit course (AAA-930-A) to indicate that they are studying at the Reutlingen Study Center along with the specific courses that they will be taking.
+Once accepted into the program by Valpo study abroad, students will enroll in a placeholder course to indicate that they are studying at the Reutlingen Study Center along with the specific courses that they will be taking.
 All courses except German language are taught in English.

 All participants will take German language courses.
 Students with no prior German will take German 101 (FLGR 101 - 4 credits).
 Others should be prepared to take German 204 and may repeat it in Reutlingen if they have already taken it (FLGR 204 - 4 credits).

 Students may then choose to take any or all of the following:

 All students should consult with their academic advisor regarding course planning.
 The German Department Professors are also able to help with course planning and information.
 Any course equivalencies must also be approved by the corresponding department head (i.e. History Department would approve a course taken abroad to count for a history course or specific degree requirement at Valpo).

 - European Art & Architecture - ART 311 - 3 credits - fulfills Humanities Fine Arts requirement